multiversx/mx-exchange-sc/demo.md

 MEX-UNSTAKE token id: UNSTMEX-044c48
 ```

-We can provide some EGLD, MEX, BUSD so you can add/swap/remove, stake/unstake/unbond.
+We can provide some EGLD, MEX, BUSD (please remember this is on testnet) so you can add/swap/remove, stake/unstake/unbond.

 ## Snippets usage examples: